jborichevskiy/up-and-to-the-right/content/posts/healthy-living.md

 All of these habits tend to build on top of each other in a self-reinforcing upwards spiral of self-improvement.
 It's kind of magical.
 When everything is in alignment for me (sleep, fitness, diet, reflection, journaling, social life) I find my thoughts are clearer, I'm more motivated, I embody a more positive attitude, and am generally more fun to be around.
 It's not a coincidence.
 I'm extremely grateful I get to live in a society which at least offers the opportunity to develop these habits and this life structure.
 Unfortunately much of that ability comes down to money and flexibility - I hope someday everything I listed here is as accessible as our basic rights and freedoms.
 I would also like to see these methods and techniques taught in school - preferably in high school along with classes on personal finance management, filing taxes, and a deeper dive into our civic structures and responsibilities.

-2019-11-21: added in the rebuttal to Why We Sleep
+2019-11-21: added in link to Why We Sleep rebuttal